gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <h4>Interactions</h4>
-<p>The feedback pattern has 3 states (prompt, feedback entry, thank you message).
+<p>The feedback pattern has 3 states ("Did you find what you were looking for" prompt, feedback entry, thank you message).
 For all of these states, the user stays on the same HTML page as they interact with the feedback pattern.</p>

 <p>On page load, the feedback pattern displays the prompt “Did you find what you were looking for” followed by buttons for “Yes” and “No”</p>